ethanpham/E-commerce-DBMS-CRUD-GUI/README.md

-# E-commerce Database Management System CRUD
+# E-commerce DBMS CRUD GUI

 A simple CRUD to perform basic database SQL on a conceptual database of an E-commerce system.